Skip to content

 var cache = HttpCache.newBuilder()

-.cacheOnDisk(Path.of("my-cache-dir"), maxSizeInBytes)
+.cacheOnDisk(Path.of(".cache"), maxSizeInBytes)

 .build();

-// The cache intercepts requests you send through this client
+// The cache intercepts requests you send through this client.

 var client = Methanol.newBuilder()